HeroBlackInk/ultimate-todoist-sync-for-obsidian/README.md

 | Task notes              | 🔜                            | ✅                           |   Currently, task notes/comments only support one-way synchronization from Todoist to Obsidian.          |

 ## Installation

+### From within Obsidian

+From Obsidian v1.3.5+, you can activate this plugin within Obsidian by doing the following:

+1. Open Obsidian's `Settings` window
+2. Select the `Community plugins` tab on the left
+3. Make sure `Restricted mode` is **off**
+4. Click `Browse` next to `Community Plugins`
+5. Search for and click on `Ultimate Todoist Sync`
+6. Click `Install`
+7. Once installed, close the `Community Plugins` window
+8. Under `Installed Plugins`, activate the `Ultimate Todoist Sync` plugin

+You can update the plugin following the same procedure, clicking `Update` instead of `Install`

+### Manually

+If you would rather install the plugin manually, you can do the following:

 1. Download the latest release of the plugin from the [Releases](https://github.com/HeroBlackInk/ultimate-todoist-sync-for-obsidian/releases) page.
 2. Extract the downloaded zip file and copy the entire folder to your Obsidian plugins directory.
 3. Enable the plugin in the Obsidian settings.

 ## Configuration

+1. Open Obsidian's `Settings` window
-1. In the Obsidian settings, click on the "Plugins" tab and then click the gear icon next to the "Ultimate Todoist Sync for Obsidian" plugin.
+2. Select the `Community plugins` tab on the left
+3. Under `Installed plugins`, click the gear icon next to the `Ultimate Todoist Sync` plugin
-2. Enter the Todoist API..
+4. Enter your Todoist API token

 ## Settings